civicrm/civicrm-dev-docs/docs/api/v4/chaining.md

 ]);
 ```

-If you have 2 websites to create you can pass them as separate key => array pairs just specifiy a unique array key in the chain array
+If you have 2 websites to create you can pass them as separate key => array pairs just specify a unique array key in the chain array

 Object Oriented way